Are there TPS green card pathways?

 Over 300,000 TPS holders share your concerns.

-Well, there are options – eight options – which enable you to make the transition from TPS holder to permanent resident.
+Well, there are options – eight potential options – which might enable you to make the transition from TPS holder to permanent resident even after the Temporary Protected Status program for your home country is terminated.

-None of the pathways are simple or easy.
+None of the TPS green card pathways are simple or easy.

 Each of them have strict requirements that must be met, but if you qualify, you win a green card and continue to live lawfully in the United States.